JoseFilipeFerreira/multiple-lights/README.md

 source local-thrparty/install/bin/setenv
 ```

-## Scene description

-Use WaveFront OBJ format to describe the scene, however to extend the material capabilities a json format was created.

-The JSON material names must match the material names on the OBJ and mtl file.
-Each material describes a materital type from ospray and the respective parameters. ( [OSPray Materials](https://www.ospray.org/documentation.html#materials) )

 ## Building the project Linux/MacOs

 Make sure the enviroment variables defined in "setenv" point to the proper install paths.
 On windows, make sure they are defined on the proper place.